couchbaselabs/cloud-formation/README.md

-Amazon CloudFormation templates for Couchbase software
+Amazon AWS CloudFormation templates for Couchbase software

 # Using the Membase server templates